Ann Curry 'Not Surprised' by Misconduct Allegations Against Matt Lauer

-Ann Curry, the former Today show anchor who was publicly fired in 2012, said “verbal sexual harassment was pervasive” during her time on the show – and said she is “not surprised” by the sexual misconduct allegations that led to the ouster of her former co-anchor, Matt Lauer.
+Ann Curry, the former Today show anchor who was publicly fired in 2012, spoke out during an interview with CBS This Morning Wednesday about the verbal sexual harassment that “was pervasive” during her time at NBC, adding that she was “not surprised” by the sexual misconduct allegations that led to the ouster of her former co-anchor, Matt Lauer.

-Curry opened up Wednesday on CBS This Morning in her first TV interview since leaving rival NBC in 2015.

-When asked about Lauer, she appeared hesitant, but said: “I can tell you that I’m not surprised by the allegations.”

 Curry also shared her thoughts on the #MeToo movement that is empowering women to speak up about harassment and discrimination.